 Student Council: Membership determined by student election.
 Advisor: Maia Tipton

 Advanced Tap: Ready to advance your tap dancing?
 This Club is for tap dancers who have successfully completed Tap 1or have more advanced tap dancing skills.
 The Advanced Tap Club is not for beginning tap dancers.
 Participation in this Club is based on teacher approval.
-Meets Saturday mornings in the dance room from 9:30 – 11:00 a.m..
-Advisor: Mr. Walden
+If you are interested contact Advisor: Mr. Walden – firstname.lastname@example.org